Kodiererin/ITER-Assignment/README.md

 # College Files

-This repo. contains all the college classworks,assignments projects and so on.
+This repository has all the Classworks,Assignments and Projects of the 1st 2nd and 3rd Year respectively.
+Feel free to explore the repository.

 ## Authors